-Encourage each other to openly discuss financial dreams without judging each other.
+Encourage each other to openly discuss financial dreams and worries without judging each other.

 It’s unlikely that both you and your partner are on the same page completely.
 That’s why a frank and open conversation about priorities is next on your “to do” list.
 It’s fine to have different goals and objectives.
-It’s unavoidable to have different dreams.
+It’s obvious that you each have your own money mindset.
 But it’s crucial that you compromise with each other and prioritize.
 If you are unable to do this it will be very difficult to get along financially over the long run.
 If that’s the case, you are better off knowing now rather than figuring it out a few years down the road.

 I suggest you create a matrix to rank each priority on a sliding scale of 1 to 5.
 Rank items “1” if they are not that important and “5” if they are very important to you.
 And don’t rank a priority just on overall importance either.
 Assign a number based on how achievable it is, how easy it will be to attain, how available the resources are, if you understand what you need to do, etc. A great resource for learning how to develop and achieve your priorities is a book by Navy Seal Richard Machowitz, Unleash the Warrior Within.

 Remember that this doesn’t have to be “all or nothing.”
 Most couples work on a number of financial goals at the same time.
 For example, let’s say you want to build up an emergency fund and your muffin wants to save up for a trip to Madrid.
 Based on how much you need to save to achieve these goals, you might come up with a plan that calls for you to contribute $200 a month to the emergency fund and $200 a month to the Madrid fund.
 There is nothing wrong with that.

 Once you’ve come to terms with your spouse on what your joint priorities are, talk about how you’re going to achieve your goals.
 What actions do you each need to take?
 When?
 How much will you contribute in order to make this dream come true?
 How much will your partner add?